apache/qpid-site/input/releases/qpid-proton-master/index.md

 smoother experience, see the [current stable release]({{current_proton_release_url}}/index.html).

-This content was generated at 20:05  on Tuesday, 29 August 2017.
+This content was generated at 05:34  on Thursday, 31 August 2017.

 </div>